karanjadhav12/healthCheck/README.md

     help="C:\\path\\to\\your\\.yaml\\file")

-#### Clone the repositor.
+#### Clone the repository.
 You can modify application.yaml file or create your own.
 Make sure it follows the YAML format.
-git clone <link to the repo>
+git clone 'link to the repo'
-cd <repo-folder>
+cd 'repo-folder'

 Or download the files:
 Save health-check.py and application.yaml in the same directory.